Mechanical license: Concept

 A mechanical license can only be used after the original copyright holder has exercised their exclusive right of first publishing, or permission is negotiated.

 In American law, US Code Title 17, Chapter 1, Section 115(a)(2) states: "A compulsory license includes the privilege of making a musical arrangement of the work to the extent necessary to conform it to the style or manner of interpretation of the performance involved, but the arrangement shall not change the basic melody or fundamental character of the work ..." thus preventing mechanical licenses being used to make substantially derivative works of a piece of music.

 Musicians often use this license for self-promotion.
 For instance, a cellist who performed a musical work on a recording may obtain a mechanical license so he can distribute copies of the recording to others as an example of his cello playing.
 Recording artists also use this when they record cover versions of songs.
 This is common among artists who don't usually write their own songs.
 In the United States, this is required by copyright law regardless whether or not the copies are for commercial sale.
-The musician must serve the copyright owner a Notice of Intent (NOI) to obtain a compulsory license to distribute non-digital mediums of the recording.
+The musician must serve the copyright owner a Notice of Intent (NOI) to obtain a compulsory license to distribute non-digital media of the recording.

 A mechanical license is not required for artists who record and distribute completely original work.

+In terms of digital streaming, a mechanical license is only required for "interactive streams."
+An interactive stream occurs on a service that permits a listener to choose a particular song and those that create a personalized program for the listener.
+While a non-interactive service requires a performing right license it does not require a mechanical license.